RexMorgan/Itch/readme.md

 For every _SecondMessage_ that we get, we clear out all the counts and print them out to the console.
 This _SecondMessage_ is sent about every second and marks the number of seconds since midnight.

 ## Requirements
 RabbitMQ is required to be setup.
-You can point your publisher/consumer to point to the proper server by editing the Server key in each of the app.config files.
+You can point your publisher/consumer to the proper server by editing the Server key in each of the app.config files.
+However, they are defaulted to _localhost_.